 The Debtors will be entitled to object to all disputed claims or claims not already allowed.
+Prior to the Effective Date, the Debtors will object to disputed claims.
 After the Effective Date, the Estate Representative will have the responsibility of objecting to remaining disputed claims.
 Any objections to claims shall be served and filed on or before one hundred and twenty (120) days after the Effective Date or such later date as may be fixed by the Bankruptcy Court.